masonfmatthews/rails_assignments/challenges/rails_active_record.md

 ## RAILS: ActiveRecord Challenge

 * Create a migration for storing survey results submitted on `home/form`.
 It needs five fields (matching the HTML form fields), plus an `id` field.
+Do not name the database table `homes`.
+Pick a different name.

 * Whenever the form is submitted, create a new record in the database.